 of action include oily, loose stools, flatulence, urgency to pass stools more

 frequently than is normal for you, and an oily rectal discharge.
 (1)

 how does it work?

-a brand of the medication liraglutide.
+in the battle against obesity is Saxenda, a brand of the medication liraglutide.

 Liraglutide was originally developed as an anti-diabetic drug and is licensed

 for this purpose under the name Victoza, at a different strength to Saxenda.